socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-07-06-Re-engAge-Brexit-the-Young-and-the-Old.md

 <h3>The Implications</h3>
 <p>So what are we to read of this – are the youth so disinterested in politics that they chose to stay away from the Brexit vote?
 Did they think it was a foregone conclusion?
 Almost certainly, if the youth had voted in greater numbers the UK would be staying in the EU.</p><p>
 How do we bring young people back into the voting booths?
 How did the youth - who have always been at the forefront of political and social change - become so politically passive?
 This is not just an issue in the UK, but around the world - and requires urgent attention from policy makers, political figures and leaders in all democracies.</p><p>
-Politics shapes our lives, whether we like it or not, and until the generation that has the most to lose becomes more engaged in the topics of debate – from climate change to EU membership –  – becomes more engaged in the debate, politics will continue to be an establishment process manipulated by entrenched interests.
+Politics shapes our lives, whether we like it or not, and until the generation that has the most to lose becomes more engaged in the topics of debate – from climate change to EU membership – politics will continue to be an establishment process manipulated by entrenched interests.
 </p>
 </div>
 <div class='medium-2 large-2 columns'>